etesami/duolingo-french/section-02.md

 >   - How are you?
 > - Quand **vas-tu** à New York?
 >   - When do you go to the New York?
+> - Wuand travaillez-vous?
+>   - When do you work?

 > - **Travaillez-vo** us ensemble?
 >   - Do you work together?

 In English we say **I underestand you**.
 In French, we say **I you underestand**.

 > - Vous **me** comprenez?
 > - Il **lui** écrit
 >